 Navigation for road networks requires complex routing algorithms that support turn restrictions and even time-dependent attributes. pgRouting is an extendable open-source library that provides a variety of tools for shortest path search as extension of PostgreSQL and PostGIS.
 The workshop will explain about shortest path search with pgRouting in real road networks and how the data structure is important to get faster results.
 Also you will learn about difficulties and limitations of pgRouting in GIS applications.

 To give a practical example the workshop makes use of OpenStreetMap data.
 You will learn how to convert the data into the required format and how to calibrate the data with “cost” attributes.
-Furthermore we will tell you what else pgRouting provides beside “Dijkstra”, “A-Star” and “Shooting-Star” and what has been added recently to the library.
+Furthermore we will tell you what else pgRouting provides beside support for “Dijkstra”, “A-Star” shortest path search and what has been added recently to the library.
 By the end of the workshop you will have a good understanding of how to use pgRouting and how to get your network data prepared.

 To learn how to get the output from rows and columns to be drawn on a map, we will build a basic map GUI with OpenLayers 3.
 We listened to the students feedback of the last year’s and want to guide you through the basic steps to build a simple browser application.
 Our goal is to make this as easy as possible, and to show that it’s not difficult to integrate with other FOSS4G tools.
 Writing a custom PostgreSQL stored procedure in ‘plpgsql’ will allow us to make shortest path queries through Geoserver in a convenient way.

 This work is licensed under a Creative Commons Attribution-Share Alike 3.0 License.